hannahhoanggg/hannahhoanggg/README.md

 Software Developer
 ------------------

-Over the past five years, I dedicated my professional life to Applied Behavior Analysis, a field focused on understanding human behavior and promoting positive change.
-However, I found a new passion in the world of coding.
-With a thirst for knowledge and determination, I embarked on a transformative journey to become a full stack developer.
-I honed my skills in HTML, CSS, JavaScript, Node.js, Express, and PostgreSQL, and today, I'm proud to say that I've successfully transitioned into this exciting and dynamic tech field.
-I am now equipped to design, build, and optimize web applications, and I look forward to the endless opportunities and challenges that this new career path offers.
+After five years of working in Applied Behavior Analysis, where I honed problem-solving and analytical skills, I discovered a new passion for coding.
+Fueled by curiosity and determination, I embarked on a journey to become a full-stack developer, mastering technologies like HTML, CSS, JavaScript, Node.js, Express, and PostgreSQL.
+Today, I design, build, and optimize web applications, combining creativity with technical expertise.
+I’m excited to bring my unique perspective and adaptability into the tech field, embracing opportunities to learn, collaborate, and tackle challenges in this ever-evolving industry.

 * 🌍  I'm based in Orange County, CA
 * ✉️  You can contact me at [hannahhoanggg@gmail.com](mailto:hannahhoanggg@gmail.com)